kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary
 Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
-Just as an use case of my earlier published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant) (and the new 'lib_OpenAI_Chat.ino').
+Just as an use case of my earlier published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant) and the new 'lib_OpenAI_Chat.ino'.

 User can ask questions with a microphone _(pressing a button or touch pin as long speaking)_, Open AI bot will answer via voice.